 That night, our small group—including Jack—all went out to an Italian restaurant.
 We wanted something non-Hawaiin for dinner, and Jack suggested the Pulehu Italian Grill.
 We all took cabs and met at the restaurant at 7:30.

-I don’t think I’ve ever enjoyed Carbonera as much as I did that night!
+I don’t think I’ve ever enjoyed Carbonara as much as I did that night!
 The nine of us had a wonderful bonding time away from the stress of the conference room.
 The only hard part was keeping my hands away from my very sexy, very charming, very hot Swiss sex god.

 When we got back to the room, our hands—and mouths—were all over each other.
 We went straight to my bedroom and had all kinds of fun until three in the morning.